kisi-inc/kisi-android-st2u-sdk-public/README.md

 }
 ```

 The `NONE` value corresponds to the successful completion of the unlock data exchange.
 It doesn't mean that the door will be unlocked - once the Reader gets the last piece of data, it sends an unlock request to the cloud, and this request may fail if, e.g., the user does not have access right to that particular door.
-So receiving the `NONE` value means that the smartphone and the Reader are done communicating with each other.
+So receiving the `NONE` value simply means that the smartphone and the Reader are done communicating with each other.

 The `LOCAL_LOGIN_MISSING` value is returned when the `loginFetcher` method could not return a valid `Login` object.